SavSanta/YoinkLighter/README.md

 Additionally, YoinkLighter allows supports the ability to yoink (take) embedded icons, file information, and certificates from an existing file.

 YoinkLighter is a fork of the @Tylous LimeLighter GoLang project.
-The intent was in addition to it's innate orgiginal functions utilize pure GoLang to perform additional Portable Executable (PE) manipulations.
+The intent was in addition to it's innate original functions utilize pure GoLang to perform additional Portable Executable (PE) manipulations.

 ## Installation
 Make sure that the following are installed on your OS